 g5k-create-tutorial-accounts creates active accounts.

-What do the students need to do to get their account ready to use?
+What do the trainees need to do to get their account ready to use?

-My students told me they did not received any email
+My trainees told me they did not received any email

 Do the following: